 The wine list is extensive, and they have a wide selection of cocktails and non-alcoholic beverages including traditional Siamese herbal drinks.
-Start your off beat food adventure right here with something you usually won’t get elsewhere; like the Siam Sunray (S$26).
+Start with an off-beat drink that you likely won’t get elsewhere; like the Siam Sunray (S$26).
 Aptly called “Thailand in a Glass”, the Siam Sunray hints at delicate flavours of Thai spices like lemongrass, ginger, kaffir lime and even red chilli.
 Must try!
 The Thompson Mojito (S$26), prepared with lemongrass infused vodka is also worth a try.

 For me, starting a Thai meal with a soup and salad is a must.
 But boy, if I had a dollar for every time I had to send back the salad at a Thai restaurant, I would have, well, around 25 dollars by now.
 And don’t even get me started on the soups.
 Mostly, I can clearly smell or taste the fish sauce/oyster sauce, despite their saying it is sans seafood.
 Yes, I am that sensitive to any hint of meat or seafood that I can smell it from a mile away.